-Deep down we are all spiritual (even those who claim they’re not) and pilgrimage is a way of opening ourselves up to a larger reality which is both confronting and revealing.
+Deep down we are all spiritual (even those who claim they’re not).
+Pilgrimage is a way of opening ourselves up to a larger reality which is both confronting and revealing.

-We won’t get caught up here in a discussion of what ‘spiritual’ means, but to our minds it’s really about refining one’s perception of reality, like polishing the mirror to get a clearer vision of the truth, free from our old conditioning.
+We won’t get caught up here in a discussion of what ‘spiritual’ means.
+To our minds it’s really about refining one’s perception of reality, like polishing the mirror to get a clearer vision of the truth, free from our old conditioning.
 Only then are we truly able to connect to the divine.

 Gav talks more about the ways this might be fostered on his therapy website in a discussion about mysticism and oneness.